Certified Copy - Quick Overview

 For Tranche 2 businesses, the exact process you adopt should be consistent with your risk assessment and your onboarding model, including whether you onboard customers in person or remotely.

-Why certified copy matters in AML and CTF compliance
+Why Certified Copy Matters in AML and CTF Compliance

 Certified copy is not a paperwork exercise.
 It is a control designed to address a specific risk: identity fraud.